Persistent currents and quantised vortices in a polariton superfluid: Vortex dynamics

-The sequence in Figure~\ref{fig:persi} demonstrates that the vortex remains steady as a persisting metastable state as long as the extra population, created by the probe, lasts.
-Eventually the system will tend to the steady state and all angular momentum will be transferred to the photons leaking out of the cavity.
-However, down to the last detectable signal we observe a decrease of vortex radius and intensity but no loss of winding number due to dissipation.
-This is revealed by the strong contrast of the fork in the interference images.
-In the opposite scenario, the interference images would show low contrast in the vortex core region, indicating a mixture of the population which has undergone dissipation and the one still carrying the quantised angular momentum.
+The sequence in Fig.~\ref{fig:persi} demonstrates that the vortex remains steady as a persisting metastable state for times much longer than the extra population created by the probe pulse and eventually gets imprinted in the steady state of the OPO signal.
+This is revealed by the strong contrast of the fork in the interference images for as long as the core remains within the condensate area.
+In the opposite scenario---dissipation of angular momentum as for classical fluids---the interference images would show low contrast in the vortex core region, indicating a mixture of the population which has undergone dissipation and the one still carrying the quantised angular momentum.